swanduron/smartfan/README.md

 # smartfan

 # Introduction
 This project is used to make a controller that is used to make the Juniper SRX320 firmware more silent.
-The device has 2 4cm fan and it's very noisy when the device under heavy workload.</br>
+The device has two 4cm fans and it's very noisy when the device is under a heavy workload.</br>
 I attempted to use other silence fans to replace the old one but the cooling efficiency is not good.

 # Base design